 Commissioner Kercheval spoke about young people really enjoying Instagram moments with selfies in front of a mural, like this.
-He shared he has seen people posing in from the angel wings in downtown Los Angeles.
-He suggested going big with an installation wall that's high enough for people to from the street.
+He shared he has seen people posing in front of the angel wings in downtown Los Angeles.
+He suggested going big with an installation wall that's high enough for people to see from the street.